|

 shield dwarves, giving hope that the descendants of ancient Shanatar may

+one day reclaim the glory of their forebears.
 Taller by half a foot than their gold dwarf cousins, shield dwarves

 average 4 ½ feet tall and weigh as much as an adult human.
 The skin of a